Kit Products

 Kit Details

 You can manage some Kit settings from Catalog > Manage Catalog > Open a Kit Parent > Toolbox > Kit > Kit Details panel.
-The following options are present in the panel:
+The following options are available in the panel:

 The image shows the Kit Details panel.